wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

  ```
  az webapp up --sku B1 --location uksouth --name <APP_NAME> --resource-group <RG_NAME>
  ```
 > `<APP_NAME>` should be replaced with a name that is unique across all of Azure (as this application will be hosted at `<APP_NAME>.azurewebsites.net`).
 For example you could use your initials plus today's date e.g. `abc-01-01-1900-load-testing`.
 The tutors should provide you with a resource group to contain your resources for this workshop.
-Replace `<RG_NAME>` with the name of your assigned resource group.
+Replace `<RG_NAME>` with the name of your resource group ending "\_Workshop".
  - The command should return the URL that the application is now hosted on.
 If you navigate to that URL in your browser it should take around 5 seconds before it loads with a message.

 Now that we have the application running, we're going to use an online service, BlazeMeter, to perform load testing on it.
 With this tool we can send out a number of requests over a few minutes to see how the application performs.